shipshapecode/website-nuxt/content/blog/posts/2022-09-30-conference-basics.md

 Talks and workshops take up the bulk of a tech conference schedule, and for good reason - they give us a glimpse of interesting things others have learned or come across.
 This may be particular to the conference I attended, but in a nutshell, I learned how far web development has come, from tools that make our work easier and those that make the web experience richer and more expansive.

 As a newer developer, it also gave me a chance to assess what I know and how much I've come across in my journey so far in tech.
-For example, while listening in on a talk on understanding data for frontend developers, I realized the concepts were not as unfamiliar I had imagined it to be.
+For example, while listening in on a talk on understanding data for frontend developers, I realized the concepts were not as unfamiliar I had imagined them to be.

 ### Don't Forget About the #hallwaytrack